FredericoVieira/fredvieira.dev/README.md

 ### TODO's

-[] Add more tech icons to readme
+- [] Add more tech icons to readme
-[] Switch between left and right the images on projects list